wavefrontHQ/docs/pages/doc/proxies_histograms.md

 ### Histogram Configuration Properties

-In addition to the proxy ports mentioned above, this table lists the complete set of histogram configuration properties you can configure.
+This table lists the complete set of histogram configuration properties.
 In particular, note the requirements on the `histogramStateDirectory` property and the behavior of the two `persist` properties listed at the bottom of the table.

 <table class="width:100%;">
 <colgroup>